cinar/indicatorts/src/indicator/trend/index.md

 The K and D lines show if the asset is overbought when they crosses above 80%, and oversold when they crosses below 20%.
 The J line represents the divergence.

+Passing a configuration object with the r, k, and d period is also possible, but is optional.
+The default r period is `9`, the default k period is `3` and the default d period is `3`.

 ```
 RSV = ((Closing - Min(Low, rPeriod)) / (Max(High, rPeriod) - Min(Low, rPeriod))) * 100
 K = Sma(RSV, kPeriod)